and welcome to our German Word of the Day in 2019, the year that looks like eros in a mirror.

 And that’s it for today :).
 This was our little look at the meaning of rasten and the family of rest and to rest, that didn’t turn out all that crazy.

-As always, if you have any questions or suggestions just leave me a comment.
+And as always, if you have any questions or suggestions just leave me a comment.

 I hope you liked it and see you next time.